nodejs/node/doc/api/process.md

 }
 ```

-This function is only available on POSIX platforms (i.e. not Windows or
+This function is only available on POSIX platforms (i.e. not Windows).
-Android).
 This feature is not available in [`Worker`][] threads.

 ## process.setgid(id)